 Most buy now, pay later apps are designed for online purchases.
 But sometimes, brick-and-mortar stores offer the best deals.
 For example, I bought the display model of a flagship TV at Costco for half off its MSRP — can’t do that online!

-Luckily, there’s Zip, quite possibly the best buy now, pay later app for in-store shopping.
+Luckily, there’s Zip, quite possibly the best app for in-store shopping.
 Zip works a little differently from your typical BNPL app.
 Instead of shopping through the BNPL app like a giant online marketplace, you simply tell Zip where you are and how much you need to pay, and POOF!
 Zip instantly produces a virtual Visa card for use at that store.

 Zip can still be used online, and is accepted anywhere Visas are accepted.
-It follows a strict pay-in-4 plan, but at least it only makes soft credit pulls and charges no fees and no interest for on-time payments.
+It follows a strict pay-in-4 plan, but at least it will only make a soft credit check and charges no fees and no interest for on-time payments.

 Sezzle: Best for Payment Scheduling